 I’ll be honest – I was expecting this area to be a lot more crowded than it was.
-By the time we reached the Bronson Caves it was early afternoon and definitely warming up, but we had seen a decent number of locals and tourists at the other spots on this route so far.
+By the time we reached the Bronson Cave it was early afternoon and definitely warming up, but we had seen a decent number of locals and tourists at the other spots on this route so far.
 When we hiked through the caves to the viewpoint at the backside of the canyon, there were literally five other people there – one person working on her Instagram shots with a friend and a small family just out exploring.

 This is another lovely place to see the Sign and a fun place to explore for film buffs, families looking to enjoy the picnic area and playgrounds nearby, or hikers starting off on a longer trek inside Griffith Park.

-West Observatory Trail
+See the Hollywood Sign from West Observatory Trail

 - Distance from Sign: About 1.5 miles